Initial Course Placement for New Students

 Learning Support Courses

-If your test scores are below those listed in the table above, and you do not have prior college credits which would waive Learning Support, you will enroll in one or more of the Learning Support Reading, Writing, and/or Math courses listed below, which provide additional academic support for the college-level courses you will take at the same time.
+If your test scores are below those listed on the table above, and you do not have prior college credits which waive Learning Support, you will enroll in one or more of the Learning Support Reading, Writing, and/or Math courses listed below, which provide additional academic support for the college-level courses you will take at the same time.

 • Learning Support Reading

-• READ 0810 + College-Level Course
+• READ 0810 + ENGL 1010 -OR- PSYC 1030

-• Learning Support Writing
+• Learning Support Writing (English)

 • ENGL 0810 + ENGL 1010